pkuislm/ws2Parse/README.md

 - Export strings related to message command(for translation)
 - Import strings with a different encoding(gbk, utf-8)
 - Disassemble `.ws2` file into `.json` file
+- Automatically extract vm functions' arguments layout from exe(only support a few versions)

 ***